Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 Whether or not to enable functionality for AEVT (Optimus Transformations) overlays.
 When `true` (and AEVT is enabled), overlays are applied where configured.

 Default value: `false`

-### zoomClientID

-Client ID property for sending a Zoom authorization call that eventually sends a request that creates a meeting.
-Blank by default, as you'll need to create a Zoom app to get this value and use this feature.

-Default value: ``

-### clientKey

-The optional OC client key to be used in `OAUtil.oaRestTemplateGet/oaRestTemplatePost` calls.
-This key, if configured, sets as a request header and eventually used OC side for some SSO implementations.

-Default value: ``

 ## OpenContent - default properties